GrossfieldLab/loos/INSTALL.md

 LOOST requires BOOST 1.36 or higher, SCons, and Atlas/LAPACK.
 Please refer to the OS-specific instructions below for more details.
-For general advice about configuring LOOS and building in unusual environments, soo the "General Notes" section at the end of this file.xo
+For general advice about configuring LOOS and building in unusual environments, see the "General Notes" section at the end of this file.

 LOOS can then be built using the following command: